How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 Current wait times are 8–16 weeks.
 The system does not notify you when new slots open; you must check regularly.
 Slots do open intermittently as appointments are cancelled or rescheduled.
 Checking daily or setting up calendar alerts is the practical approach.

 The Accelerated Skilled Worker Procedure (§ 81a AufenthG).
-If your German employer is willing to initiate the fast-track procedure through the local Ausländerbehörde, the standard appointment queue is bypassed — the employer's Ausländerbehörde coordinates directly with the embassy, and processing can compress to 4–6 weeks.
-This is the most effective way to reduce total processing time, and the guide covers what to ask your employer and what the Ausländerbehörde requires from the employer side.
+If your German employer is willing to initiate the fast-track procedure through the local Ausländerbehörde, the employer's Ausländerbehörde coordinates with the relevant authorities.
+It can accelerate parts of the process, but confirm the current appointment and processing timeline with the employer and authority.
+The guide covers what to ask your employer and what the Ausländerbehörde requires from the employer side.
 Not all employers are aware this option exists; raising it proactively is worthwhile.

 Free Download